chrisprasanna/RoboAnkle_DeepLearning/README.md

 5. Run the following command in the Anaconda prompt:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;  ````conda activate NAME````

+&nbsp;&nbsp;&nbsp;&nbsp; This activates the conda environment containing all the required packages and their versions.

 6. Run the following command in the Anaconda prompt:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;  ````pip install -e .````<br/>